 South Africa's rand recovers, central banks in focus

-JOHANNESBURG, Jan 31 (Reuters) - South Africa's rand firmed in early trade on Monday, regaining some ground after weakening last week after the country's central bank signalled a gradual pace of policy tightening and expectations grew for aggressive U.S. rate hikes.
+JOHANNESBURG, Jan 31 (Reuters) - South Africa's rand firmed on Monday, regaining some ground after weakening last week when the country's central bank signalled a gradual pace of policy tightening and expectations grew for aggressive U.S. rate hikes.

 Last week, the South African Reserve Bank (SARB) raised its main lending rate by 25 basis points in a "measured" move, but its forward guidance was less hawkish than the market had positioned for.

-In contrast, bets for U.S. rate hikes increased on Federal Reserve hawkish shift.
+In contrast, bets for U.S. rate hikes increased on a hawkish shift by the Federal Reserve.

-"I think its only due to the other high-yield EM darlings (Turkey and Russia) being in such dire straights that the rand hasn't lost more ground," Warrick Butler, chief trader at Standard Bank, wrote in a note.
+"Market expectations on interest rates are likely to eventually become more rational, but sensitivities remain high this quarter," Annabel Bishop, a Chief Economist at Investec, wrote in a note.

 Focus in the week remained on central banks, with key Australian, UK and European central bank meetings taking place in the days ahead.